 Writing this bit to one enables interrupt on the UDREn flag.
-A Data Register Empty interrupt will be generated only if the UDRIEn bit is written to one, the Global Interrupt Flag in SREG is written to one and the UDREn bit in UCSRnA is set.
+A Data Register Empty interrupt will be generated only if the UDRIEn bit is written to one, the global interrupt flag in SREG is written to one and the UDREn bit in UCSRnA is set.

-Bit 4 - RXENn: Receiver Enable
+• Bit 4 - RXENn: Receiver Enable

-Writing this bit to one enables the USART receiver.
-The Receiver will override normal port operation for the RxD pin when enabled.
-Disabling the Receiver will flush the receive buffer invalidating the FEn, DORn, and UPEn flags.
+Writing this bit to one enables the USARTn Receiver.
+The Receiver will override normal port operation for the RxDn pin when enabled.
+Disabling the Receiver will flush the receive buffer invalidating the FEn, DORn and UPEn flags.